EOCOnline/eoconline.github.io/themes/eoconline/layouts/partials/calendar/readme.md

 archive = "archive"
 ```

-Then create a layout file called archive.html in /layouts/taxonomy/.
-To start with the following content:
+Then create a layout file called archive.html in /layouts/taxonomy/, with the following content:

 **archive.html**